haxxornulled/GuildRecruiter/Docs/EmbeddedChatPanel.md

 ## UX Concepts
 - Docked panel: Right or bottom dock in `UI_MainFrame` with collapse/expand and adjustable height.
-- Ever-present mini-view: A thin bar or small floating frame that shows the latest N messages; expands on hover or focus.
+- Ever-present mini-view: A thin bar or small floating frame that shows the latest N messages; expands on focus.
 - Contextual reply: Clicking a whisper populates the input with `/w <name>`; Enter sends and keeps focus inside the addon.
 - Filters: Toggle chips for GUILD / WHISPER / SYSTEM; persisted via SavedVars.